 Protecting your child’s teeth is one of the most important things you can do for their oral health.
 At Bijan Family Dental Practice, we offer several preventive services and procedures to help keep your child’s oral health in excellent condition.
-Along we regular checkups and professional cleanings, we may also recommend dental sealants!
+Along we regular dental exams and cleanings, we may also recommend dental sealants!

 What Are Dental Sealants?